MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/how-to-login.md

 To log in using the new method you have to use our app store page.
 Login to the /admin section of your Lightspeed store.

-- Go to apps in de side bar
+- Go to apps in the side bar
 {{< image src="../img/app-side-bar.png" class="small-img" >}}

 - Click on "Purchased apps" / "aangeschafte apps"